Buehler, Muncy lead Dodgers to 1-0 shutout of Giants

-SAN FRANCISCO (AP) — Walker Buehler and two relievers combined on a five-hitter, and the Los Angeles Dodgers beat ace Madison Bumgarner and the San Francisco Giants 1-0 on Sunday.

-Max Muncy homered into McCovey Cove off Bumgarner (3-6) in the first inning, then exchanged words with the ace as he rounded the bases.
+The fiery Bumgarner acknowledged he’s struggling adapting to the new age of baseball with exaggerated bat flips and slow home run trots.

+“They want to let everybody be themselves.
+Let me be myself,” Bumgarner said.
+“I just as soon fight than walk or whatever.
+Just do your thing, I’ll do mine.”

+Muncy grounded out and walked without further incident in two other at-bats against Bumgarner.
 Nine of Muncy’s 13 home runs have come on the road.

 Buehler (7-1) allowed five hits, struck out nine and walked one over seven innings.
 The right-hander allowed one runner past second base and struck out the side in the fourth.
 Buehler also beat the Giants on April 30 and is 3-0 in five starts against San Francisco.